Personal-Technical-Assessment/BusinessCaseApp/README.md

 # Version
   - Project version: 1.0
-  - Minimum supported Android version: Android 5.0 (API 21)
+  - Minimum supported Android version: Android 6.0 (API 23)

+ # N.B.: For the socketIO configuration, please emit
+ on the 'data' channel to update the 'Data' section of the home page.